wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 The epoch time is 20 minutes for one epoch.
 So 6 epochs means 120 minutes.

+(Attention: In alpha testnet the epoch time is 2 days and slot count is 1440*12 in every epoch)

 The total stake is about 6000000 ~ 8000000 WAN on the testnet.

 The reward sent to the addresses is shown below: